CorbettCajun/search1api-mcp/README.md

 - Website sitemap extraction
 - Deep thinking and complex problem solving with DeepSeek R1
 - Seamless integration with Claude Desktop, Cursor and Windsurf
+- TypeScript support for improved code quality and maintainability

 ## Tools